decentraland/technical-documentation/docs/about.md

 - Player: Everything related to the use of the platform
 - Content Creator: Information for people wanting to create content inside Decentraland
-- Contributor: Code documentation for developers wanting to contribute to the project
+- Contributor: Code documentation for developers that wish to contribute to the project

 ## How to